-Over the last weeks I found out two interesting things about my character.
+Over the last few weeks, I found out two interesting things about my character.

 First a little background.
 I have an old car.
 I like to drive them until the wheels fall off.
 This car has been hit a few times so it has some dents.
 What is more, my grandpa told me if I sanded the car, he would paint it for me.
 I got halfway through sanding it and realized I didn’t care.
 My neighbor saw it a few weeks later and asked if I had been in an accident and thought it had been burned.
 That is my ride.
 Miles away from being pimped.